 A PowerPoint presentation is not adapted to mobiles

 And in the world we live in, content that cannot be seen clearly on a mobile is useless.
 Don’t you think?
-In 2017, mobiles overtook computers as a device for accessing the Internet in Spain.
+Mobiles have been taking over computers as main devices for accessing the Internet.
 If you want your PowerPoint to be seen clearly on mobiles, you’ll have to significantly reduce the amount of text on each slide, which will multiply their number until it tends towards infinity.
 Do you really want to subject your students to such torture?

 It’s clear: your course being multi-device is key.
 Investing more to achieve it is not.
 There are currently magnificent authoring tools that already have that feature as standard.
 Try it and see for yourself.